 - The video has a high probability of being seen by other people in the company or passed around the team.
-While synchronous video conferences are usually restricted to those who can attend, short sales video messages build more awareness because of the pass-along effect.
+While synchronous video conferences are usually restricted to those who can attend, short sales video messaging builds more awareness because of the pass-along effect.

 3. Sales Leaders

 As a sales leader, you’re managing a virtual sales team during the pandemic and there’s a lot you need to communicate to them.
 Sometimes, a written email or document may be the most appropriate way of communicating (detailed policies or long checklists, for example).

 When the goal is to get your team excited and fired up, then the emotion of a video message is unparalleled.

 Leadership communication is critical to morale, particularly the salesforce, on which lies the overall success of the company.
 Additionally, many salespeople are extroverts who may be struggling with the new routine of working remotely more than others.

 As a sales leader, it is your responsibility to keep them motivated to continue exploring new ways of prospecting, building relationships, and networking.